 - Securifi Peanut Plug

 - Currant WiFi Outlet

 Leviton Decora Smart Wi-Fi Plug-in Outlet

-You may think of lights and lighting controls when you here the name Leviton, but they have made a big splash into smart home appliances.
+You may think of lights and lighting controls when you hear the name Leviton, but they have made a big splash into smart home appliances.
 They were early adopters of smart home technology and they produce a lot of great smart devices that are lighting related.
 This plug, however, does not have to be used to control lights.

 Now for the details.
-The Leviton Decora Smart Plug is a bit bulky, but is designed in a way to allow adjacent outlets to be used on a 2-outlet panel.
-The power-on indicator is also a push button that can be used to turn on and off the plug, reset it, and program it.
+The Leviton Decora Smart Plug is a bit bulky but is designed in a way to allow adjacent outlets to be used on a 2-outlet panel.
+The power-on indicator is also a push-button that can be used to turn on and off the plug, reset it, and program it.
 The indicator light shines green when powered on, and may also flash yellow or red to indicate certain status messages.

 Setting up the Leviton Decora Smart Plug is fairly easy.
 First, plug it into a wall outlet, then download the Leviton app, register if you don’t already have an account, and link the plug to your Wi-Fi by following the steps provided by the app.
-Here is a quick video review which demonstrates the setup process using the app.
+Here is a quick video review that demonstrates the setup process using the app.
 This video uses the dimmer version that Leviton produces, but there is also a plug with a ground, designed to be used with appliances.

-Setup in SmartThings can be done using the following steps, after setting up the plug in the Leviton app first:
+Setup in SmartThings can be done using the following steps, after setting up the plugin the Leviton app first: